You don’t have to be a victim of circumstances; you can reclaim your life today!

 God forbid: yea, let God be true, but every man a liar; as it is written, That thou mightest be justified in thy sayings, and mightest overcome when thou art judged.
 Romans 3:4 KJV

-All of this is summed up in one statement: stay engaged!
+All of this is summed up in one statement: stay engaged in your own life!

 Pastor Henry always used to say that he had one temperature, and that was HOT!
 He was not lukewarm in his pursuit of God, and neither should we be.
-Be activated, get involved, choose to engage yourself with life, your families, your church- the body of Christ, with God, and His Word.
-Take ownership of your life and see what God does with it!
+Be activated, get involved, and choose to engage yourself with your everyday life, your families, your church- the body of Christ, with God, and His Word.
+Take ownership of your own life and see what God does with it!

 Would you like to read more articles related to this topics?